Musée des Beaux-Arts de Cambrai

 The Musée de Cambrai (English: Cambrai Museum), also known as the Musée des Beaux-arts de Cambrai, is the main museum in the northern French city of Cambrai.
-He moved in 1893 into the Hôtel de Francqueville, which dates back to 1720 and was renovated and expanded in 1994.
+It moved in 1893 into the Hôtel de Francqueville, which dates back to 1720, and was renovated and expanded in 1994.

 It holds collections of archaeology, visual arts and local heritage.
-Of particular note among the holdings are works by Flemish and Dutch painters of the 17th century and French artists of the 19th and 20th centuries; a collection of osteoarchaeology which is unique in France.
-Great names in the history of art are represented at the Cambrai Museum (Auguste Rodin, Camille Claudel, James Tissot, Henri Matisse...), and the museum holds a very significant collection of geometric abstraction.
+Of particular note among the holdings are works by Flemish and Dutch painters of the 17th century and French artists of the 19th and 20th centuries, and a collection of osteoarchaeology which is unique in France.
+The museum holds works by artists including Auguste Rodin, Camille Claudel, James Tissot, and Henri Matisse, and contains a significant collection of geometric abstraction.

 The Hôtel de Francqueville

 Jean-Baptiste de Francqueville, Lord of Bourlon, had a mansion built between April 1719 and December 1720 in the Parisian style, with a courtyard and a garden.
 The use of French fashion is explained by Jean-Baptiste de Francqueville’s position as a royal advisor and secretary in a territory newly annexed to France.
 This mansion is located on a street with several older mansions.

 The gate is adorned with sculpted elements typical of the decorative style from the end of the reign of Louis XIV and the Regency, opening onto a wide archway with vegetal motifs in bas-relief.
 This gate contrasts with the simplicity of the main building, which has three levels and alternates between brick and limestone, following the model of French classical architecture.
 Historically, the original entrance was through the spacious vestibule, which housed the grand staircase leading to the salons facing the garden.

 The mansion is connected to the history of Cambrai.
 In 1816, it was requisitioned by the English army to accommodate the Duke of Wellington.
 The mansion was restored at the end of the 19th century in an eclectic style, which can still be seen in the ground-floor salons today.